 What Can I Cook on a Japanese Fish Grill?

 Despite its name, you can use the Japanese fish grill for cooking more than just fish.
-Japanese people love using it to cook chicken thighs or pizza for instance.
+Japanese people love using it for cooking chicken thighs or pizza, for instance.

 The primary advantage of the Japanese fish grill over other cooking options is that its high heat cooks the outside of your food in a flash and makes it crispy while leaving the inside tender and juicy.